sustainability

 * Laneway Auckland was not included, the event was cancelled due to extreme weather in 2023.

-We have replaced 53,220 single use plastic water bottles with canned water alternatives since 2023.
-We now offer Mr B’s resealable, reusable and recyclable aluminium bottle water for sale and for use in our back of house operations at Laneway Festival.
+We have replaced 53,220 single use plastic water bottles with canned water alternatives since 2023 by offering resealable, reusable and recyclable aluminium bottle water for sale and for use in our back of house operations at Laneway Festival.
 By encouraging our audiences to bring reusable water bottles and use of water refill stations, approximately 13,195 water bottles were saved at Laneway Adelaide alone in 2024.

 Here’s how you can help us to protect our environment and the future of Laneway Festival..